Saptarshi0216/PhD_RUB/README.md

 Body: creation of plots and adding specifications if needed.
 Here we also comment out the information about the quark constituent for each type of hadron.

+I have provided a color code for the segments corresponding to each quark.
+Up:orange, Down: crimson, Strange: violet, Charm: Green, Bottom: Cyan

 The code is followed by the output.